bfield1/dmft/README.md

 Core functions are available via command line arguments for easy interfacing with batch scripts.

 HDF5 is used to save the data.

-This is a pre-release.
-This software is not yet licensed for public use.

 # Citation